 Wisdom teeth are the third molars that are farthest back in both jaws.
 Most of the time, these teeth are below the gum line and push your teeth as they try to come out—people between the ages of 18 and 25 experience this.
-Generally our dentist uses an X-ray to see if your wisdom teeth could hurt your other teeth.
-In addition, if they could, you will need wisdom teeth removal in order to protect your oral health.
+Generally, our dentist uses an X-ray to see if your wisdom teeth could hurt your other teeth.
+In addition, if they could, you will need Wisdom Teeth Removal in Toronto in order to protect your oral health.
 Wisdom Teeth Removal in Toronto is a common procedure to safeguard your oral well-being and prevent potential issues.

 There are several reasons:

 Most of the time, the wisdom teeth cannot emerge and function properly because the mouth is not large enough.
 This is because they represent the last set of teeth to erupt.

 In general, you can have impacted wisdom teeth which are in a position that isn’t good or could be harmful.
 When they come in, they can sometimes hit the teeth around them, especially if there isn’t enough room.
 Wisdom teeth are a common cause of toothaches.
 You should see a dentist to find out if you need wisdom teeth removal.

 Wisdom teeth are challenging to reach and clean since they are so far back in your gum line.
 This makes brushing and flossing difficult.
 Patients may discover that they have developed tumours, cysts, gum disease, or cavities as a result.
 An infection in a wisdom tooth can be extremely uncomfortable and potentially hazardous.
 Wisdom teeth removal is necessary to maintain the health of your mouth.